Skip to content

 There are a few situations where dialing 611 fails or doesn’t connect to a real person:

 You’re on a non-participating MVNO.
-Not every prepaid brand supports the 611 shortcode.
 Check your carrier’s site.
+Not every prepaid brand supports 611.

 You’re roaming internationally.
 The 611 shortcode only works on your home network.
-From abroad, you’ll need to call the full international customer service number.
+From abroad, you’ll need the full international customer service number.
+When we tried dialing 611 while roaming in Canada on a T-Mobile plan, the call went through because T-Mobile includes Canada in its home network coverage.
+AT&T and Verizon users won’t have the same luck.

 You have a SIM issue.
 If your phone shows a “SIM not provisioned” error or no SIM card detected, the call may not go through at all.
-Use Wi-Fi calling if available, or call from another phone.
+Try Wi-Fi calling if your phone supports it, or borrow a friend’s phone and call your carrier’s 1-800 number directly.

 #611 vs. Other N11 Codes